kubecost/cluster-turndown/README.md

   repeat: daily
 ```

 This definition will create a schedule that starts by turning down at the designated `start` date-time and turning back up at the designated `end` date-time.
-Both the `start` and `end` times should be in [RFC3339](https://tools.ietf.org/html/rfc3339) format.
+Both the `start` and `end` times should be in [RFC3339](https://tools.ietf.org/html/rfc3339) format, i.e. times based on offsets to UTC.
 There are three possible values for `repeat`:
 * **none**: Single schedule turndown and turnup.
 * **daily**: Start and End times will reschedule every 24 hours.
 * **weekly**: Start and End times will reschedule every 7 days.